JeffDeCola/concourse-resource-template/docs/_includes/README.md

-# THIS WILL BE UPDATD BY CONCOURSE - DO NOT EDIT
+# THIS WILL BE UPDATED BY CONCOURSE CI

+Concourse CI will copy and edit
+`README.md` to `/docs/_includes/README.md`.